Crohn's disease: Systemic

 Like many other chronic, inflammatory diseases, Crohn's disease can cause a variety of systemic symptoms.
 Among children, growth failure is common.
 Many children are first diagnosed with Crohn's disease based on inability to maintain growth.
-As it may manifest at the time of the growth spurt in puberty, up to 30% of children with Crohn's disease may have retardation of growth.
+As it may manifest at the time of the growth spurt in puberty, as many as 30% of children with Crohn's disease may have retardation of growth.
 Fever may also be present, though fevers greater than 38.5 °C (101.3 °F) are uncommon unless there is a complication such as an abscess.
 Among older individuals, Crohn's disease may manifest as weight loss, usually related to decreased food intake, since individuals with intestinal symptoms from Crohn's disease often feel better when they do not eat and might lose their appetite.
 People with extensive small intestine disease may also have malabsorption of carbohydrates or lipids, which can further exacerbate weight loss.